freitasgouvea/token-erc-20/README.md

 - Learn an implementation of ERC-20 standard Ethereum Token in Solidity language
 - Deploy an ERC-20 in different networks using Hardhat, Truffle and Foundry
 - Run tests on ERC-20 smart contracts using Hardhat, Truffle and Foundry
-- Run a code analysis using Mythril and Slither

 ## Erc-20 implementation